|

 Wang Peng at the entrance to his factory south of Beijing 2 |

-Wang Peng is currently making over 20 qins a month at his new factory at 魏善莊 Weishanzhuang, south of Beijing.
+Wang Peng is the best known guqin maker in China today.
+After several years of making qins at home, around the year 2006 he established a factory at 魏善莊 Weishanzhuang, south of Beijing.
+By 2008 he was making over 20 qins a month there.
+In the ensuing years the numbers increased considerably.
 Most of them have nylon-wrapped metal strings, as this is what the market demands.
-However, he also makes instruments specifically designed for silk strings, and to my knowledge is the only qin maker (as of 2008) who makes this claim.
+However, he says that he also makes instruments specifically designed for silk strings, and to my knowledge was at that the only qin maker who made this claim.
+Since then he has also established a performance center and school there for learning qin.
 Most encouragingly, when I visited Weishanzhuang in 2008 he showed me a room he has set aside for making silk strings himself, "beginning next year".
+(Update, instead he went into a partnership with Marusan Hashimoto, though this apparently ended in 2017.)

 ![]() |